-As content creators, we can somewhat appreciate YouTube asking “are you still watching” every couple of hours, but when you just want some peaceful sounds, the halt in the content may be annoying.
-We’re sharing with you, how to disable “are you still watching” on YouTube and keep you listening to your favorite sounds for 8, 10, or 12 hours if you want.
-The YouTube video will just continue until you stop it.
+As content creators, we can somewhat appreciate YouTube asking, “Are you still watching?” every couple of hours.
+However, if you want peaceful sounds, the pause in the content may be annoying.
+We’re sharing how to disable “Are you still watching” on YouTube and keep you listening to your favorite sounds for 8, 10, or 12 hours if you want.

-We searched social media, and the YouTube app itself before realizing that, oh yeah, YouTube wants you to watch YouTube videos.
 They want to serve the ads to actual people, so they do not offer a feature to disable the question or any other way out of this.
+Looking at different videos is a great way to keep us there.
+We get it.

 Why is YouTube asking if you are still watching?